 Hearing Outcomes

 Standard for Responsibility Finding: All decisions by the Board will be made by majority vote.
-The Board first determines whether the responding party is responsible for violating university policy, and then, if appropriate, determine by majority vote the sanction to be imposed on the responding party.
+The Board first determines whether the responding party is responsible for violating University policy, and then, if appropriate, determines by majority vote the sanction to be imposed on the responding party.
 A finding of responsibility must be supported by a "preponderance of the evidence."
 "Preponderance of the evidence" means that the University establishes that it is more likely than not that the responding party is responsible for violating policy.
-If the Board does not find that there is a preponderance of the evidence to support a finding of a violation of University policy re: prohibition of sexual assault, the Board will then consider whether other violations of this policy occurred.
+If the Board does not find that there is a preponderance of the evidence to support a finding of a violation of University policy (re: prohibition of sexual assault), the Board will then consider whether other violations of this policy occurred.